 How are the needs of your child taken into account by a court?

-The bottom line: if you wish to modify a child support order come with plenty of evidence
+The bottom line: if you wish to modify a child support order, come with plenty of evidence

-Whether yours is an out of state child support order or an order that originates in Texas, you need to come to court with plenty of evidence that justifies the modification request A family court judge has the authority to reduce a level of child support that is currently set above the guidelines of your home state, but to earn that decrease in the support obligation you have to submit sufficient proof showing a change in the conditions of your spouse, your children or you.
+Whether yours is an out-of-state child support order or an order that originates in Texas, you need to come to court with plenty of evidence that justifies the modification request.
+A family court judge has the authority to reduce a level of child support that is currently set above the guidelines of your home state, but to earn that decrease in the support obligation; you have to submit sufficient proof showing a change in the conditions of your spouse, your children or you.
 A material and substantial change regarding the cost of living is a trickier argument to make than one based on a change in your income or an increase (or decrease) in the educational or medical needs of your child.

 Please consider contacting the Law Office of Bryan Fagan if you have questions about today's material.
-Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions in a comfortable and pressure free environment.
+Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions in a comfortable and pressure-free environment.